-Several nations have established gender quotas in bureaucracies based on the intuition that institutional legitimacy will improve if the presence of women in public agencies is more reflective of the population.
-Research shows that women are rated higher on measures of fairness and trust, and so they may be seen as having qualities relevant for public institutions.
-However, we theorize that the ability for female bureaucrats to contribute to institutional legitimacy is moderated by the roles they are seen to perform.
-We test this in the context of Indian law enforcement using a large-scale survey (N ≈ 15,000), and with a novel video-based experiment implemented with the help of a news corporation - one of the few experiments on police legitimacy outside the United States.
-Consistent with our theory, we find that context matters.
-Counter-intuitively, policewomen are seen as more legitimate when tackling non-gendered cases compared to gendered crimes such as dowry harassment, especially by other women.
+Several nations have established gender quotas partly based on the intuition that, because women are generally rated higher on measures of fairness and trust, their presence will positively affect institutional legitimacy.
+We theorize that the link between representation and perceived legitimacy is moderated by the roles women are seen to perform within an organization.
+We test this in the context of Indian law enforcement using a large-scale survey and a novel video-based experiment -- one of the few on police legitimacy outside the United States.
+Consistent with our expectations, we find that context matters.
+We find policewomen are seen as more legitimate when tackling non-gendered cases compared to gendered crimes - especially by other women.
 The findings contribute to scholarship on gender and the conditions under which representation can improve trust in public officials.

 Do Cops Discriminate?
 An Experiment with Indian Police Officers (in collaboration with the Haryana Police)

 Representation and Policing: A Text-as-Data Study of Crime in India

 Does Ethnic Representation in Law Enforcement Affect Hate-Crime?
 Evidence from Policing in India